coleifer/peewee/docs/peewee/models.rst

 .. warning::
-    Peewee does not support foreign-keys to models that define a :ref:`CompositeKey` primary key.
+    Peewee does not support foreign-keys to models that define a :py:class:`CompositeKey` primary key.
 If you wish to add a foreign-key to a model that has a composite primary key, replicate the columns on the related model and add a custom accessor (e.g. a property).